 - Then cash out via PayPal or Venmo.

-Our recommendation is to map out all of your shopping as far in advance as possible, that way you can maximize your savings and discounts.
+That, or in the form of your favorite gift cards from stores like Walmart, Target or your other favorite grocery stores.
+Our recommendation is to map out all of your shopping as far in advance as possible–see our Ibotta Cheats section below–that way you can maximize your savings and discounts.
 Plus, Ibotta works at hundreds of retailers, both offline and online.

 Unlike with clipping coupons or even other cashback apps, you can let your shopping needs guide you, versus being restricted with buying the few items that have coupons.